learn-co-curriculum/react-component-lifecycle/README.md

 how the component reacts or doesn't react to various changes in your app.

-These methods are called *lifecycle* methods, because they are called at different times in the components lifecycle - just before it's created, after it's created, when it's about to be deleted, when a user interaction has propted an internal change etc.
+These methods are called *lifecycle* methods, because they are called at different times in the components lifecycle - just before it's created, after it's created, when it's about to be deleted, when a user interaction has prompted an internal change etc.

 The only required method for a React component to be valid is the `render()` method which describes what the HTML for the